Demographics of Guyana: Language

 English is the official language of Guyana, which is the only South American country with English as the official language.

 Guyanese Creole (an English-based creole with African and Indian syntax) is widely spoken in Guyana.

 A number of Amerindian languages are also spoken by a minority of the population.
 These include Cariban languages such as Macushi, Akawaio and Wai-Wai, and Arawakan languages such as Arawak (or Lokono) and Wapishana.

 Other languages include Chinese spoken by some members of the Chinese community, Portuguese spoken by some Portuguese Guyanese, Dutch spoken by Surinamese in Guyana, and Guyanese Hindustani and Tamil spoken by a few older members of the Indian Guyanese community, as well as Sarnami Hindustani spoken by Indians from Suriname.

 Second and third languages

 Portuguese is increasingly widely used as a second language in Guyana, particularly in the south of the country near the Brazil border.
-Dutch and French are spoken by those who frequently visit neighboring Suriname and French Guiana respectively.
+Dutch and French are spoken by those who frequently visit neighbouring Suriname and French Guiana respectively.
 French is widely taught in secondary schools along with Spanish as foreign languages.
 Spanish is also used by a minority of the population as a second language.
 Spanish is spoken typically by visitors and residents from Venezuela.

 Religion

+The religious breakdown of Guyanese people is: Hindu 28.4%, Pentecostal 16.9%, Roman Catholic 8.1%, Muslim 7.2%, Anglican 6.9%, Seventh-day Adventist 5%, other Christian denominations 20.5%, no religion 4.3%, Rastafarian 0.5%, Bahá’í 0.1%, other faiths 2.2%.